sabhiram/sabhiram.github.io/_posts/2015-01-29-golang_trace_fns_part_2.md

 }
 {% endhighlight %}

 In the above code, we instantiate a local copy of the `Options` (which is default initialized), and then assign it to the value pointed to by `opts` (as long as it's not nil).
 We then deal with setting the default value for the indent spacing.
-Note that since `options` is in the scope that contains the `_enter()` and `_exit()` functions - they will have access to it's members.
+Note that since `options` is in the scope that contains the `_enter()` and `_exit()` functions - they will have access to its members.

 ### Honor thy options!